mattthughes/premier-quiz/README.md

 * Test knowledge to prove how much they know.
 * Learn information and facts they didnt quite know.
 * Be able to view instructions which explains how the quiz works
-* Be able to skip certain questions and go back if they would like to attempt certain questions again.

 ### Frequent user goals

 * Attempt Quiz again to beat high score